A Little More About Sarah P.

 Still want to know more about me?

-Well, I have an adorable dog and two even more adorable kids.
+Well, I have two adorable dogs and two even more adorable kids.
 Both of my kids have challenges.
 My oldest has struggled with ADHD and depression and my youngest is on the autism spectrum.
 Trying to get him off the spectrum has been one of my obsessions since 2010.
 My husband and I do our best to do what is best for our kids.

 My hobbies (which I don’t have a lot of time for) include: traveling, photography, painting, filmmaking, singing, being a foodie and playing the violin.
 I have lived in or visited 22 countries, but my favorite place in the world is Hawaii.